patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Use the integration platform for reliable, scalable and decoupled communication

+- [ ] Assume the platform has no way of inspection data content

+  Ideally all data it handles is already encrypted at the endpoints

 - [ ] Do not use the integration platform for:
   - Business logic
   - Transformation